craftercms/docs/source/new-ia/by-role/system-admin/installation.rst

 This section describes various ways of installing/setting up CrafterCMS and how to tune CrafterCMS

-First we'll take a look at the requirements and supported platform for installing/setting up Crafter CMS
+First we'll take a look at the requirements and supported platform for installing/setting up CrafterCMS

 .. toctree::
    :maxdepth: 2

    requirements-supported-platforms

-Remember to change the default values pre-configured when installing Crafter CMS for a secure installation.
+Remember to change the default values pre-configured when installing CrafterCMS for a secure installation.
 See :ref:`newIa-securing-your-crafter-cms-install` for more information.

 CrafterCMS provides the following methods for setting up CrafterCMS depending on your environment